deathworlders/online/content/books/deathworlders/chapter-49-division.md

 “May I ask why?”
 Father Garaaf asked.

 Garaaf’s return had been big news among the Clan, and it was a testament to what he’d endured that Genshi was only the *second* most scarred Father in the room.
 Those who’d known Garaaf before his capture claimed he was more solemn now, less playful.
-All Regaari knew was that now Garaaf had a cybernetic eye in place and had thus regained the full use of all his faculties, it’d be a foolish ‘Crest who chose to tangle with the old man.
+All Regaari knew was that, now that Garaaf had a cybernetic eye in place and had thus regained the full use of all his faculties, it’d be a foolish ‘Crest who chose to tangle with the old man.
 Anybody who could survive Hunters like that had earned a healthy measure of respect.

-Genshi’s gaze met Regaari’s “It was... a moment of enthusiasm and righteousness.
+Genshi’s gaze met Regaari’s.
+“It was... a moment of enthusiasm and righteousness.
 And maybe a little rebellion too.
 All the Clans are groaning under the weight of the Great Father, all the Clans want a little more of the freedom and power we once had.
 To my shame, I was the first to crumble under that pressure.”

 “The Clan gave up those freedoms and powers willingly,” Garaaf pointed out.
 He hadn’t been around when the Clans bent the knee, of course.
 Regaari got the impression he didn’t approve, nor was he particularly happy about the Great Father.
 Of course, nobody was.
 Especially the Great Father.